skip-mev/mev-tendermint/spec/abci/abci.md

 ## EvidenceType

 Tendermint's security model relies on the use of "evidence".
-Evidence is proof of malicious behaviour by a network participant.
-It is the responsibility of Tendermint to detect such malicious behaviour.
+Evidence is proof of malicious behavior by a network participant.
+It is the responsibility of Tendermint to detect such malicious behavior.
 When malicious behavior is detected, Tendermint will gossip evidence of the behavior to other nodes and commit the evidence to the chain once it is verified by all validators.
 This evidence will then be passed it on to the application through the ABCI.
 It is the responsibility of the application to handle the evidence and exercise punishment.